amzn/amazon-advertising-api-php-sdk/README.md

 [Access Request](https://advertising.amazon.com/API)<br/>
 [Getting Started](https://images-na.ssl-images-amazon.com/images/G/01/AdProductsWebsite/downloads/Amazon_Advertising_API_Getting_Started_Guide.pdf)

+## Tutorial
+[Generate and download a report using CURL](https://git.io/vPKPW) - You will need to complete registering a profile in sandbox prior to doing this tutorial.

 ## Sandbox self-service
 If you would like to test the API in sandbox you will need to register a profile for the region in which you would like to test.
 The `registerProfile` API call can be made to do this.
 Make sure you instantiate the client in `sandbox` mode before making this call or it will fail.
 <br/><br/>